101 Best Things to Do on Oʻahu, Hawaiʻi

 In terms of locally brewed beer, much of the Kona Brewing Company isn’t made here in Hawaiʻi.
 Rather, it’s made by Budweiser in Colorado.

-That being said, there are a number of great local breweries throughout Honolulu, including Aloha Beer Company on Queen Street, Honolulu Beerworks on Cooke Street near Salt, Hana Koa Brewing Company off Ward Ave., and my personal favorite—Lōkahi Brewing on King Street.
+That said, there are a number of great local breweries throughout Honolulu, including Aloha Beer Company on Queen Street, Honolulu Beerworks on Cooke Street near Salt, Hana Koa Brewing Company off Ward Ave., and my personal favorite—Lōkahi Brewing on King Street.

 All this to say, these four options are fun places to hang out and enjoy a much more local drinking scene than those in Waikīkī, and all of the first three listed are within walking distance of one another, with Lōkahi being the exception.